RMIT-COSC1127-3117-AI25/AI25-DOC/FAQ-COURSE.md

 ## What is the `01_Canvas` session?

-Because there seems to be more students than the room capacity, they opened an additional "Canvas" section, which means the lectorial will be recorded:
+The additional "Canvas" section means the lectorial will be recorded:

 ![](img/canvas_session.png)

+Note this does not mean hybrid concurrent teaching, RMIT stopped that several semesters ago.
+It was used during COVID as emergency, but is not relevant anymore.

  Fine, and everybody can watch the recording, but there is always a LOT of free space in the classroom so you are always welcome to join.
 See the next section for "recordings" of the session.